Published:

 Mortgage Rate Type

 When you take out a mortgage, your interest rate will be classified as one of two types: fixed or adjustable.
 With a fixed interest rate, your rate will not change over the term of your mortgage.
-That means that if rates are low today, you can lock in at that rate and keep it at that level for the duration of your mortgage.
+That means your principal and interest payment is more predictable over time.

 Mortgage Type